sally-xu-42/Typological_Universals/README.md

 ## Dataset

-We are trying Wiki-40b at this point.
+We are trying Wiki-40b English version at this point.
+Download the data into text files by running `src/data_processing/wiki_40b.py`

+## Parser

+A detailed README is in the `src/counterfactual` directory.